 The placement of Education Support Personnel is the responsibility of the Superintendent cooperation with the Principal involved.
-Duties and responsibilities of Education Support Personnel are to carry out assignments by Superintendent and Principal according to the policies of the Board of Education.
+Duties and responsibilities of instructional personnel are to carry out assignments by Superintendent and Principal according to the policies of the Board of Education.